PelionIoT/mbed-cloud-client/factory-configurator-client/DOXYGEN_FRONTPAGE.md

 ===============================

 This is the Doxygen generated documentation of Factory Configurator Client (FCC) and Key and Configuration Manager (KCM).
-It should be used together with the [Mbed Cloud documentation](https://cloud.mbed.com/docs/latest).
+You should use them together with the [Device Management documentation](https://cloud.mbed.com/docs/current).
 See the [Files](files.html) section to find documentation about a specific API.

 ## FCC

-The FCC APIs initialize the factory flow, store the factory configurations using KCM APIs or FCC bundle handler and verify that the device is ready for mbed Cloud connection.
+The FCC APIs initialize the factory flow, store the factory configurations using KCM APIs or FCC bundle handler and verify that the device is ready to connect.

 The FCC APIs allow the following operations:

 - Initiating and finalizing of the FCC flow.
+- Injecting factory items to the device.
-- After items injection, verifying that the device is ready for Mbed Cloud connection.
+- Verifying that the device is ready for connection to Device Management.
 - Retrieving errors and warnings during the injection process.
 - Cleaning all data that was injected to the device.